News · Cataract surgery · Updated May 2026

 Eye drops after cataract surgery (UK 2026)

 UK 2026 standard aftercare uses two drops — an antibiotic for 1 week and a topical steroid tapered over 3 to 4 weeks.
 Some surgeons add a non-steroidal anti-inflammatory (NSAID) for 4 weeks in patients at higher risk of cystoid macular oedema (diabetes, retinal vein occlusion, complex surgery).
-Drops are spaced at least 5 minutes apart if more than one bottle is being used.
+Space drops at least 5 minutes apart if you are using more than one bottle.

 Week Antibiotic Steroid Optional NSAID

-Week 41x daily then stop2x daily then stop
+Week 41× daily then stop2× daily then stop

 Indicative regimen — always follow the schedule given by your operating consultant.
 Common antibiotics: chloramphenicol or moxifloxacin.
 Common steroids: dexamethasone or prednisolone acetate.
 Common NSAIDs: ketorolac or nepafenac.